aisyed425/Desktop-Cleaner/README.md

 - Needs to be able to find all file types to check what file was added

 # Prerequisites
-Python should be installed on your system
+- Python should be installed on your system
-Install dependencies (only once): pip install watchdog
+- Install dependencies (only once):
+- --pip install watchdog